ZXBYNXK/365DaysOfCode/README.md

 # *Day 58:*
 Solve the fibunachi sequence then sum up all odd numbers less than or equal to the inital function parameter set, Which can be any number.
 Dec 23 2019

+# *Day 59:*
+Use express to send a html document as the response Dec 24 2019